Skip to main content

 • Consider your audience’s journey through your site

-For Posts:
+For Posts

 • Use consistent categories and tags

-• Include compelling featured images (preferably .jpeg format)
+• Include compelling featured images (preferably .jpg/.jpeg format)

 • Write engaging meta descriptions for social sharing